I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamdef/nf-wiamdef-wiascreatedrvitem.md

 ### -param pIMiniDrv [in, out]

-Pointer to the <a href="image.iwiaminidrv_interface">IWiaMiniDrv Interface</a> of the current minidriver.
+Pointer to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff545027">IWiaMiniDrv Interface</a> of the current minidriver.

 ### -param cbDevSpecContext